 - Use World Travel for arrangements.
 International trips booked outside of World Travel will not be eligible for reimbursement.

 - Register with the Center for Global Engagement, regardless of whether the international destination requires an exception.

 Business units are responsible for trip cancellations related to COVID-19.

 To avoid COVID-19 exposure during travel, follow the same health and safety behaviors as at home.
 Wear a mask.
 Practice social distancing.
 Wash hands frequently.
 Clean frequently touched surfaces and monitor your health.

-Anyone coming to campus who has recently traveled, whether in the US or internationally, should decide whether they need to self-isolate based on local travel restrictions, the rate of community spread to which they have been exposed, any specific known exposures, and their own health assessment.
+Anyone coming to campus who has recently traveled, whether in the US or internationally, should decide whether they need to self-isolate based on local travel restrictions, the rate of community spread to which they have been exposed, any specific known exposures, their own health assessment, and their vaccination status.

 Support and resources

 - Center for Global Engagement international travel information: Includes a list of warning levels and health notices that require international travel exceptions and the processes for exception requests and travel registration

 - Center for Global Engagement Programs Abroad site: Includes frequently asked questions about COVID-19 and programs abroad

 - CDC COVID-19 travel guidance: Includes travel health notices for international destinations